melloddy/performance_evaluation/README.md

 ##### Step 2.2.b Generate local SP HYB predictions for evaluation:

-The following should be used to generate the SP prediction, e.g:
+The following should be used to generate the SP prediction, e.g (in a SparseChem 0.9.6 environment):

 ```
 python $predict \